manuparra/MasterCyberSec_Practice/ldap_freeipa.md

 We will use two containers for this deployment, one for LDAP server and the second for clients (and other apps that will connect to LDAP).

-- For the first we will use an initial container with CentOS 7 and from which we will install everything necessary to serve LDAP.
+- For the first we will use an initial container with CentOS 7 and from which we will install everything necessary to serve LDAP service.

-- In the other container we will use an initial with CentOS 7 and install the LDAP  client and other connection clients from different applications.
+- In the other container we will use an initial with CentOS 7 and install the LDAP client and other clients in order to authenticate from different applications (HTTP, PHP, etc.)

 ## Downloading CentOS7 base container